Nothing in Basket!

 Cosmos became a delightful addition to my garden in 2023.
 Drawn by their reputation for attracting pollinators, I started with a packet from Sarah Raven's website.
 While, a smaller variety also emerged from my existing prairie seed mix.
 I was captivated first by the feathery foliage, and then utterly charmed by the blooms that drew a constant buzz of happy pollinators, including the humble bumble bee.
-Needless to say, Cosmos have become an indispensable part of my garden.
+Needless to say, Cosmos have become an indispensable part of my garden and I'm glad to say they are usually the last blooming flower standing as we approach December.

 This guide provides comprehensive information on cultivating cosmos in British gardens, from sowing seeds to achieving a vibrant floral display.